tibbe78/techday-2019/demo3/README.md

 ```

 ### [Demo 4 :lock:](../demo4/)
-Next Demo 4 (Secure our sudo password with Ansible Vault)
+Secure our sudo password with Ansible Vault